Interface ObservabilityAdminAsyncClient

 default CompletableFuture<ListResourceTelemetryResponse> listResourceTelemetry(ListResourceTelemetryRequest listResourceTelemetryRequest)

-Returns a list of telemetry configurations for AWS resources supported by telemetry config.
+Returns a list of telemetry configurations for Amazon Web Services resources supported by telemetry config.
 For more information, see Auditing CloudWatch telemetry configurations.

 Parameters: